Skip to main content

 My current research

 My current research aims to understand how DNA is transcribed.
-Information about this processes is encoded in the spatial distribution and diffusion behaviours of the molecules involved, which I study through the use of super-resolution imaging and deep learning.
+Information about this process is encoded in the spatial distribution and motions of the molecules involved, which I study at the single molecule level through the use of super-resolution imaging and machine learning.

-A protein machine known as RNA polymerase (RNAP) transcribes genes encoded in DNA into messenger RNA, which are the instructions for making new proteins.
-The targetting of this machine to specific groups of genes is performed by transcription factors, such as the bacterial sigma factor σ⁷⁰.
-The interaction of these proteins underpins gene expression, which makes possible all known forms of life.
+Central to transcription is a protein machine known as RNA polymerase (RNAP), which transcribes genes encoded in DNA into messenger RNA, the instructions for making new proteins.
+This process exists in all known forms of life.
+The targeting of this machine to specific groups of genes is performed by transcription factors, such as the bacterial sigma factor σ⁷⁰.
+Interactions between these proteins underpin gene expression.
+I am currently working to understand this system, and test ideas around how these components function in the real world.

 Footer Menu